omkenge/incubator-xtable/rfc/rfc-2/2 - Deletion Info Conversion.md

 AddFile    file_a.parquet file_a_dv_2.bin
 ```

-When a compaction operation rewrites records into new files, and deletion vectors associated with data files that are
+When a compaction operation rewrites records into new files, the deletion vectors associated with data files that are
 removed are also marked as deleted.
 The commit log records the removal of the old file and deletion vector and
 the addition of the new compacted file.